 There are several CASB vendors for you to choose from—selecting the right one is the difference between security and risk

 For a long time, we heard the question: what is CASB?
-Now, it’s fairly common knowledge that a cloud access security broker (CASB) (or cloud application security platform) is required to secure sensitive data stored and shared in the cloud.
-As the world has shifted to cloud computing, a variety of CASB vendors and other solutions have sprung into the marketplace to plug inherent cloud computing security gaps.
+Now, it’s common knowledge that a cloud access security broker (CASB) (or cloud application security platform) is required to secure sensitive data stored and shared in the cloud.
+As the world has shifted to cloud computing, a variety of CASB vendors and other solutions have sprung into the marketplace to fill inherent cloud computing security gaps.

 Cloud access security brokers provide an additional layer of security and control over cloud applications that are not provided in the application itself (or is provided at a much more expensive Enterprise level).
 CASB security provides organizations using cloud applications with malware threat protection, data loss prevention, and account monitoring and control capabilities that are specifically built for the cloud.

 Types of CASB Vendors

 When you research CASB vendors, you will find that there are two different types: proxy-based CASBs and API-based CASBs.
 These refer to the technology used to build the CASB product.

 Proxy-based CASBs use legacy network technology to place a proxy agent between traffic and your cloud applications.
 This proxy will check all incoming and/or outgoing traffic and limit access to the application.
 It is basically does the same work as your firewall or gateway, but duplicates it in the cloud.

 API-based CASBs use the cloud applications’ native APIs to secure access and activity within the app.
 This technology provides better, more reliable cloud security that is supported by Google and Microsoft.
 And it does not slow down your networks or end users’ access to information in the cloud.